 Recently, there was a couple in Siem Reap who went to a good local restaurant, ordered a few dishes, and at the end of the meal asked to take home one of the dishes.
 The staff (rightly) thought that the couple were full but enjoyed the leftover dish so much that they wanted to take it back to their hotel to eat it later.

 When we asked how the meal was the next day they said the dish they took home – a Cambodian beef lok lak – was “off”.
-When we asked them if they told the waiter or chef (who we had introduced them to through his cooking class), they said they had asked to take it home but gave it to their driver to eat!
-We notified the restaurant and checked with the hotel to make sure the poor driver survived.
+When we asked them if they told the waiter or chef (who we had introduced them to through his cooking class), they said they didn’t.
+So why had they asked to take away a dish they thought was off?!
+They said they gave it to their tuk tuk driver to eat!!
+We immediately notified the restaurant and checked with the hotel to make sure the poor driver survived.

 Our advice: speak up!
 Always speak up if you’re unsure about anything on your plate or in your glass, but especially if you know for certain that something is wrong.

-So here’s the thing: the staff can’t possibly know that you’re having a less than satisfactory meal unless you let them know at the time – especially if you ask to take leftovers home.
+Here’s the thing: the staff can’t possibly know that you’re having a less than satisfactory meal unless you let them know at the time – especially if you ask to take leftovers home!
 They’re obviously going to conclude that you loved the food.

 People in the hospitality business want you to have a good time.
 They want you to return, tell your friends how great it was, and leave glowing comments on those review websites.

 We often see people complain on social media that they had a bad experience at a restaurant.
-Mario Batali, with so many restaurants and such a high profile, gets his fair share of disgruntled clients.
-His first response is always: “Did you talk to management?”
-Because they can’t fix the problem when you’ve left with a doggie bag and then angrily tweet your complaints from your bed at 3am like a newborn president.
+One American celebrity chef we knew, with many restaurants and a high profile, used to get his fair share of disgruntled clients.
+His first response was always “Did you talk to management?”
+Because they can’t fix the problem when you’ve left with a doggie bag and then angrily tweet your complaints from your bed at 3am like a new-born president.

 But at least you spoke up and attempted to do something about it.
 They didn’t take the opportunity to set things right?
 Now you can start composing your Trip Advisor review.